robotpony/Presto/README.md

 * Testing tools
 * Profiling tools
 * Documentation tools
+* New website (INFO|EXAMPLE … long page)

 The focus of 1.2 is in making standard API code simpler for production.
 This includes all API tasks, not just code.
 Development, debugging, deployment, testing, profiling, and documentation.
 The completion of these and solid install / examples is the goal.

+### Database to object mappings

+*Part of `lib/helpers/db.php`, a lightweight PDO wrapper that ensures useful exception handling, and adds a few handy helpers.*